Avian Influenza Weekly Update Number 410 (29 November 2013)

 WHO reports only laboratory-confirmed case.
 All dates refer to onset of illness.

 China.
-Two new human cases have been reported.
-The first case, a 21 year old female from Guiyang district, Guizhuo province confirmed positive to A/H5N1 influenza by Chinese Center for Disease Control on 10th February 2013.
-The patient was admitted to Guizhou Provincial People’s Hospita and died on 13 February.
-She had onset of symptoms on 02 February and she had no clear history of contacting poultry before symptom onset.
-The second case, a 31 year old male from Guiyang district, Guizhuo province was confirmed positive for A/H5N1 influenza by Guizhou Province CDC on 10th February 2013.
-The patient was admitted to the Guiyang City Second People's Hospital and later sent to intensive care unit and died on 22th February 2013.
+The second case, a 31 year old male from Guiyang district, Guizhou province was confirmed positive for A/H5N1 influenza by Guizhou Province CDC on 10th February 2013.
+The patient was admitted to the Guiyang City Second People's Hospital and later sent to intensive care unit and died on 22nd February 2013.
 He had onset of symptoms on 03 February and had no clear history of contacting poultry before symptom onset.
 It was reported that there was no epidemiological linkage between the two cases.

 Latest information on avian influenza A (H5N1) outbreaks in animals